 If you’ve uninstalled Disk Drill another way such as simply dragging it to the trash then we suggest downloading the latest version of Disk Drill, reinstalling Disk Drill and then following the uninstallation procedure mentioned above.

-If you encounter an issue with the uninstaller or during the uninstallation of Disk Drill we offer several alternative options for removing the S.M.A.R.T.
-Monitoring and/or FUSE modules manually.
+If you run into problems with the uninstaller or encounter issues while uninstalling Disk Drill, we offer several manual alternative options.
 These alternative removal methods can be found in the full Disk Drill uninstallation guide.